Kingfisher plc: History

 In September 2014, it was announced that the head of Castorama Véronique Laury would replace Ian Cheshire as Kingfisher group CEO in February 2015.
 Laury had worked at Kingfisher for eleven years, including roles at B&Q. In June 2017, Andy Cosslett succeeded Daniel Bernard as chairman.

+In November 2018, Kingfisher announced plans to exit Spain, Portugal and Russia, to concentrate on core countries.
+However, by June 2020, after receiving interest from potential buyers and reviewing its strategic options, Kingfisher reversed its plan to exit Iberia, citing the potential to build a profitable and sustainable business under the Brico Dépôt brand.

 In March 2019, it was announced that Laury would be leaving the business at a date to be announced, following the failure of her "One Kingfisher" plan, and a 52.8% collapse in pre tax profits.
 In September 2019, Thierry Garnier was appointed as CEO.

 In March 2021, following a franchise agreement with Al-Futtaim Group, Kingfisher will expand its B&Q market to the Middle East.
 The Al-Futtaim Group will run and staff the stores in Saudi Arabia entirely.

+In December 2024, Kingfisher agreed to sell its Brico Dépôt subsidiary in Romania business to Altex Romania.
+The sale which was completed in May 2025, included 31 stores across 24 cities, distribution operations, and the head office in Bucharest.
+Under the new ownership, the business continues to operate under the Brico Dépôt brand and retains part of its existing product range.

 Operations

 Kingfisher currently operates over 1,300 stores in eight countries in Europe and in Turkey.
 Its main retail brands are B&Q, Castorama, Brico Dépôt and Screwfix.

 The companies now part of the Kingfisher group are: